2015 marks Ted Leitner's 36th season behind the microphone for "My Padres."

-No stranger to San Diego baseball, he pitched for the Padres from 1987-90.
+No stranger to San Diego baseball, Grant pitched for the Padres from 1987-90.
 Originally selected by the San Francisco Giants with the 10th pick in the first round of the 1981 Draft out of Joliet (IL) Catholic High School, he played parts of eight Major League seasons with San Francisco, San Diego, Atlanta, Seattle, Houston and Colorado.
 Grant went 22-32 with eight saves and a 4.31 ERA in 233 games (58 starts).
 He recorded a career-high eight wins and posted a 3.33 ERA for the Padres in 1989.

 Grant and his wife, Mary, reside in Alpine with their daughter, Alexis, and two sons, Andrew and Aidan.

-Bob Scanlan enters his first season as a color analyst for the Padres' radio broadcast team, bringing with him the perspective of a 20-year professional baseball career and eight years of radio and television broadcasting experience.
+Bob Scanlan returns in 2014 for his third season as a color analyst for the Padres' radio broadcast team, bringing with him the perspective of a 20-year professional baseball career and ten years of radio and television broadcasting experience.

 Since 2004, Scanlan has been a broadcaster on television and radio, covering Major League, minor league and college baseball.
-Scanlan is a familiar face and voice for Padres fans, having most recently served on the desk of the Padres pre- and post- game shows on Channel 4 San Diego.
+Scanlan is a familiar face and voice for Padres fans, previously having served on the desk of the Padres pre- and post- game shows on Channel 4 San Diego.
 He brings a passion for the game and a player's perspective to his analysis.

 Prior to beginning his broadcasting career, Scanlan played professional baseball for 20 years, having been drafted as a pitcher by the Philadelphia Phillies out of Harvard High School (now Harvard-Westlake) in North Hollywood, Calif.
 After seven seasons in the Phillies system, he was traded to the Chicago Cubs, where he made his Major League debut on May 7, 1991.